Twins vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Vladimir Guerrero Jr. and the Toronto Blue Jays take on Joey Gallo and the Minnesota Twins at Target Field on Friday, at 8:10 PM ET.
+The Toronto Blue Jays and George Springer square off against Carlos Correa and the Minnesota Twins on Saturday, in the second game of a three-game series at Target Field.

-The favored Blue Jays have -145 moneyline odds against the underdog Twins, who are listed at +120.
-Toronto is favored on the run line (-1.5).
-The total is 7.5 runs for the game.
+The favored Twins have -110 moneyline odds against the underdog Blue Jays, who are listed at -110.
+Toronto is the run-line favorite (-1.5).
+The matchup's over/under is listed at 8 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.